Barath-dan/Retail-Data-Analysis/README.md

 SQL queries will involve JOIN, GROUP BY, HAVING, ROW_NUMBER(), and CASE WHEN for advanced data operations.
 ### 5. Streamlit App for Real-Time Insights
 Streamlit is used to create an interactive dashboard for displaying data and insights.
+### 6. Vanna AI for Custom Query Generation
+Vanna AI integrated in Streamlit App.
+It enables users to generate SQL queries by simply inputting business-related questions.
+The AI converts these questions into SQL queries, which are then executed on the database.
+This feature allows non-technical users to interact with the data in a more intuitive way.
 ## Conclusion
-This project showcases how to extract meaningful insights from sales data using Python, SQL, and Streamlit.
-By identifying key trends, top-performing products, and potential areas for growth, businesses can make informed decisions to optimize their sales strategies.
+By integrating these technologies, businesses can optimize their sales strategies by identifying key trends, top-performing products, and growth opportunities.
+The addition of AI further empowers users to generate custom SQL queries with ease, making the application more user-friendly and accessible.